mergesort/Bodega/README.md

 ### ObjectStorage

-Bodega's most common usage is in [Boutique](https://github.com/mergesort/Boutique), but you can also use it as a standalone cache.
+Bodega is most commonly paired with [Boutique](https://github.com/mergesort/Boutique), but you can also use it as a standalone cache.
 Any `StorageEngine` can read or write `Data` from your persistence layer, but `ObjectStorage` provides the ability to work with Swift types, as long as they conform to `Codable`. `ObjectStorage` has a very similar API to `DiskStorage`, but with slightly different function names to be more explicit that you're working with objects and not `Data`.

 ```swift
 // Initialize an ObjectStorage object